המוקד להגנת הפרט

 2002

-Many such orders are issued in the following months, expropriating hundreds of acres of lands owned by Palestinians along the entire planned route of the wall.
+Under the order, the land seizure is intended "for military purposes and given the special security circumstances".
+Many such orders are issued in the following months, expropriating thousands of acres owned by Palestinians along the entire planned route of the Wall.

 2002